We enjoy snow skiing as a family and as empty-nesters.

 Also, take multiple pairs of ski gloves or dry them at night if your condo has a dryer.
 It is miserable to start the day with wet gloves.
 (Some condos have a washer and dryer and some do not.)

 I also recommend getting actual ski socks.
-The ski boots have absolutely no support and ski socks have some cushion, are warm, and are made for skiing.
+The ski boots have no support and ski socks have some cushion, are warm, and are made for skiing.

 I also recommend some type of snow boots or at least waterproof shoes if you are walking back and forth to the resort.
 You will walk through snow and in many cases dirty water and mud.